Ovtt17/Ovtt17/README.md

 ### 📚 Currently:

-I am studying **Systems Engineering** at **UNAN León**, currently in the **8th semester**.
+I am studying **Systems Engineering** at **UNAN León**.
 My focus is on continuously improving my technical skills and learning new technologies to grow as a developer.

 ### 📫 Contact Me: